BenRapone/PyAlgs/README.md

 # PyAlgs
-Bank of Algorithms for Python
+Bank of Simple Algorithms for Python
-Mostly finished code but some need modification.
+Coding based on Stanford Alg. course
-Take what you will.
+Take what you will, no gaurantees.